Shakespeare’s Romans: Politics and Ethics in Julius Caesar and Coriolanus

 When William Shakespeare first staged his Roman tragedies Julius Caesar (1599) and Coriolanus (c.
 1608), he did not introduce his audience to new stories.
 Rather, he reworked characters and events with which most of his audience would have been familiar.
 For many people in Renaissance England, the ancient Roman republic did not seem remote or exotic.
 Instead, it served as an important precedent in politics and history, one which had bearing on events and people in Britain.

 Yet these differences in political structure are not quite as firm as they appear.
 As the scholar Oliver Arnold explains, “England was a ‘mixed-estate’ rather than an absolute monarchy.”
 The monarch had to obtain the consent of Parliament, including the House of Lords and the House of Commons, in order “to levy certain kinds of taxes and enact certain kinds of law.”
 Early modern writers frequently compared the English Parliament to the Roman republic’s Senate and popular tribunate.
-The English were also mindful of Rome’s role in their early history: Julius Caesar successfully invaded Britain in 54 BCE and the Roman Empire, which succeeded the republic, controlled Britain from 77 to 407 CE.
+The English were also mindful of Rome’s role in their early history: Julius Caesar successfully invaded Britain in 54 BCE, and the Roman Empire, which succeeded the republic, controlled Britain from 77 to 407 CE.
 At the broader level of political culture, English people strongly identified themselves as “free” in ways that (they believed) citizens of the Roman republic had been and others in Europe were not.
 They accepted that they were subject to a monarch, but they drew a distinction between the just ruler and the tyrant.

 Shakespeare’s representations of rebellion in classical Rome also resonated with political turmoil in the England in which he lived.
-Henry VIII had established the Church of England, and made himself head, in 1534.
+Henry VIII had established the Church of England and made himself head in 1534.
 In the century that followed, Catholic conspirators repeatedly tried—or were accused of trying—to regain control of the crown, while Protestant rulers worked to consolidate the national Church of England.
 Elizabeth I, who ruled Britain from 1558 to 1603, thwarted numerous attempts to depose her and install Mary, Queen of Scots, as the ruler of England.
 Even in her final years, Elizabeth faced a small (nonreligious) insurrection led by her former favorite, the Earl of Essex.
 Because Elizabeth had no heirs, the question of who would succeed her was the source of considerable anxiety and political jockeying at the turn of the century.
 When James I assumed the throne in 1603, he alleged three major plots to overthrow him in just the first three years of his reign.

 Shakespeare’s Romans may not speak to Christian religious conflicts, but they certainly raise questions about the consequences of political overthrow, the motives of conspirators, the effects of charismatic individual leadership, the obligations of virtuous citizenship, and the roles of the people and the aristocracy in government.
 In short, Julius Caesar and Coriolanus explore issues that would have resonated strongly with Shakespeare’s contemporaries.
 The documents that follow develop the context for Shakespeare’s Roman plays.
-They include excerpts from his primary source on classical Rome, representations of Rome by other Renaissance writers, and, finally, interpretations of Shakespeare’s characters by artists from later centuries.
+They include excerpts from his available sources on classical Rome, representations of Rome by other Renaissance writers, and, finally, interpretations of Shakespeare’s characters by artists from later centuries.

-Please consider the following questions as you review the documents
+Please consider the following questions as you review the documents:

 • How did Shakespeare’s contemporaries represent classical Rome?
 What relationships do they suggest between ancient Rome and Renaissance England?
 Which issues does Rome seem to raise for Renaissance writers or allow them to explore?